-This week—amid gathered designers, artists, loyal clients, and many new faces—we officially made our New York debut.
+Amid gathered designers, artists, loyal clients, and many new faces, we officially made our New York debut.
 Our newest location (seventh overall, if you’re counting) opened its doors in Manhattan’s new 28-acre development, Hudson Yards.

 The mixed-use shopping, residential, and commercial venture is the largest and most groundbreaking of its kind.
 In that spirit, our store is fittingly ambitious—the truest representation of our aesthetic that’s rooted in the curiosity-sparking interplay of fashion, art, and design.